 The competition will consist of 12 monthly rounds.

-A maximum of 10 rounds will be scored for aggregate total.
+A maximum of 10 rounds will be counted for an aggregate score.

-The 10 round scoreable of 12 available is to account for holiday, sickness and work.
+The 10 round scorable of 12 rule is to account for holiday, sickness, work, and life.

 There will be a winner announced for each class every round.